 - What does acquisitive prize mean?

-- Who will judge the 2019 Ramsay Art Prize?
+- Who will judge the Ramsay Art Prize 2023?

-Entries for the 2019 Ramsay Art Prize are now closed.
+Entries for the Ramsay Art Prize 2023 have closed.

 Entries to the Ramsay Art Prize must be contemporary as defined by the entrant.
 There are no restrictions on scale, medium or subject matter.
 All media refers to the type/form and presentation of the art to be judged, including but not limited to sculpture, painting, drawing, photography, installation, sound digital, net or live art.